sysgears/react-infinite-scroll-example/article.md

 `;
 ```

-Then we can use Query component from Apollo.
+Then we use Query component from Apollo.
 The main idea there is to implement `onLoadMore` function which execute `fetchMore` to loading more data and merge it with already fetched chapters.
 So we add `ChaptersListQuery` component into our `ChaptersListQuery.js`.

 ```js
 const ChaptersListQuery = () => (